 The trailer for Snatched, an action comedy about a mother / daughter adventure in SouthAmerica had me a little hopeful.
 Starring Amy Schumer, Goldie Hawn and directed by Jonathan Levine, I was not as enthused by the end product as I’d hoped to be.
-There are a few unexpected twists in the story and a funny piece of dialogue approximately every twenty five minutes the I enjoyed but overall, the story is largely unbelievable and not adequately fun or executed well enough for that to not really matter.
+There are a few unexpected twists in the story and a funny piece of dialogue approximately every twenty five minutes that I enjoyed – but overall, the story is largely unbelievable and not adequately fun or executed well enough for that to not really matter.
 I also wished that the story could have moved a long a little faster.

-You may watch Snatched and find it less disappointing that I have.
+You may watch Snatched and find it less disappointing than I have.
 Should you want an action comedy that isn’t necessarily completely believable yet executed in a way that makes the lack of believability a non-issue, try The Hitman’s Bodyguard (2017).

 Directed by John Krasinski, The Hollars is a comedy / drama about a son returning to his small town after his mother falls ill.
 Not the most obvious premise for comedy but there are laughs to be had with Krasinki’s latest directorial effort.
 Besides the good humour, especially courtesy of Sharlto Copley’s brother character, I enjoyed the film’s portrait of family, sibling dynamics and all the good performances from all the cast.